Super Battletank 2

-Super Battletank 2 is a 1994 tank simulation video game that was released exclusively for the Super Nintendo Entertainment System.
+Super Battletank 2 is a 1994 tank simulation video game developed and published by Absolute Entertainment for the Super Nintendo Entertainment System.
+The Japanese Super Famicom version was published by Pack-In-Video.

 Summary

-This video game is the sequel to Super Battletank, and the player controls a M1A2 Battletank.
+This video game is the sequel to Super Battletank, where the player controls a M1A2 Battletank.
 There are 16 missions, all located in the Middle East.
-Using radar, the player must scout out groups of enemy tanks and use the primary turret to take out infantrymen, Jeeps, SCUD missiles, and armored personnel carriers.
+Using radar, the player must scout out groups of enemy tanks and use the primary turret to take out infantrymen, jeeps, SCUD missiles, and armored personnel carriers.
 The Phalanx machine gun is used to take down enemy air threats like helicopters.
-Smoke screens can make the player temporarily invisible to enemy radar; turning them into a major threat.
+Smoke screens can make the player temporarily invisible to enemy radar, turning them into a major threat.
 Players can also summon threats from the sky in the form of supply drops and airstrikes.

 Reception

-Electronic Gaming Monthly commented that it "comes at you with more of everything: more combat views, more weapons and a dynamite air strike/smart bomb weapon!
-Fans of the first must check this out."
+Electronic Gaming Monthly gave a positive review, citing a new features and weapons in the game.